prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 ### What is the Difference Between ATX and Micro ATX?

-The main difference between ATX and Micro ATX is size.
+The main difference between ATX and Micro ATX is the size.

 There are three main case sizes: ATX, Micro ATX, and Mini ITX.